 Please see the attached staff report for the City Council's discussion and deliberation regarding the requested inclusionary housing incentives (Attachment 1).

 DECISION PROCESS

-As this project has inclusionary housing, the City Council will have the final approval authority over the inclusionary housing incentives awarded for this project.
-Consequently, the Planning Commission shall review the project and hold a public hearing and make a recommendation to the City Council regarding the approval or denial of the project via resolution.
-The City Council will have final review authority for all the permits and the inclusionary incentives.
+As this project has inclusionary housing, the City Council has the final approval authority over the inclusionary housing incentives awarded for this project and therefore the entire project.